godotengine/godot-docs/getting_started/workflow/export/exporting_for_ios.rst

 Requirements
 ------------

--  You must export for iOS from a comupter running macOS with Xcode installed.
+-  You must export for iOS from a computer running macOS with Xcode installed.
 -  Download the Godot export templates.
 Use the Godot menu: Editor > Manage Export Templates